 3.)
 Model and teach the work habits that the student needs.
 This would include organization (such as using a planner or multi-colored folders), staying on task, time management, and working independently.

 4.)
 Break things up into smaller, doable tasks, and set achievable goals.
 Celebrate the successes to build up confidence.
-Sometimes students with poor work habits are convinced they can’t do it because of past failures, and really it’s their low confidence or fear of failure again that’s really holding them back.
+Sometimes students with poor work habits are convinced they can’t do it because of past failures, and it’s their low confidence or fear of failure again that’s holding them back.
 Help them achieve over and over to see that they have broken that “cycle.”

 5.)
 Give specific feedback – and frequently.
 This can take shape in the form of writing on papers you’re grading and in conferring with students.
 It can also be done weekly with a rubric such as this:

-I have also had students reflect on how they felt they did using an Exit Ticket Reflection at the end of a lesson or unit.
+I have also had students reflect on how they felt they did by using an Exit Ticket Reflection at the end of a lesson or unit.
 This can be a form of self-monitoring.

 Both of these forms you can download free!
 (They are not editable.)
 Just click here to download it.

 If you found this post helpful, share it with a friend!